If you’re a Starbucks lover, then you are going to swoon over this at-home cold foam recipe!

 - French Press Coffee: you’ll never want to drink your French press coffee any other way than topped with this foam.

 - Drip Coffee: love classic drip coffee?
 Us too!
-Ths foam makes it even better.
+This cold foam makes it even better.

 If you think you will have leftover vanilla sweet cream, do NOT froth it if you’re going to store it.